App-Maker-Software/SwiftInterpreterOld/README.md

 An embeddable Swift interpreter for all versions of iOS, Mac, tvOS, and watchOS.
 Takes in Swift AST data constructed from [SwiftAST](https://github.com/App-Maker-Software/SwiftAST).
 Powers [LiveApp](http://github.com/App-Maker-Software/LiveApp) and [App Maker Professional](https://appmakerios.com).

+# Notice: Moving

+The Swift interpreter is being both re-written and published open source.
+You will find the open source version [here](https://github.com/App-Maker-Software/SwiftInterpreter) once it is published.
+This repository will be archived and renamed to SwiftInterpreterOld.

 ## Features

 Optional Libraries Supported